 Professor at the department of Food and Nutrition at Ewha Womans University and former official at the U.S. Food and Drug Administration.

 Ewha Womans University, Seoul, Korea

-Huub Lelieveld, formerly with Unilever, now of Global Harmonization Initiative, an international Huub Lelieveld is President of the Global Harmonization Initiative, a non-governmental organisation working towards globally harmonised and science based food safety regulations, is also a member of the Executive Committee and a Past--‐President of EFFoST (the European Federation of Food Science and Technology), Founder and Past--‐President of EHEDG (the European Hygienic Engineering and Design Group).
-He is a fellow of IAFoST (the International Academy of Food Science and Technology), a fellow of IFT (the Institute of Food Technologists), served on the Governing Council of IUFoST the International Union of Food Science and Technology) and has been Chair Of the Nonthermal Processing Division and the International Division of IFT.
+Prof. dr. h.c.
+Huub Lelieveld, formerly with Unilever, now President of the Global Harmonization Initiative, a non-governmental organisation working towards globally harmonised and science based food safety regulations, is also a member of the Executive Committee and Past-President of EFFoST (the European Federation of Food Science and Technology), Founder and Past-President of EHEDG (the European Hygienic Engineering and Design Group).
+He is Fellow of IAFoST (the International Academy of Food Science and Technology), Fellow of IFT (the Institute of Food Technologists), served on the Governing Council of IUFoST (the International Union of Food Science and Technology) and has been Chair of the Nonthermal Processing and International divisions of IFT.
 At Unilever, he was responsible for hygienic processing and plant design and novel processing technologies.
 He is editor or co-editor of many books, on food hygiene, food safety and food processing technologies.
 He also wrote many chapters for such books as well as hundreds of articles in peer-reviewed scientific journals and in relevant magazines.
 He is visiting professor at the National University of Food Technologies in Kiev, Ukraine.

 formerly Unilever R&D, Vlaardingen, The Netherlands